Walmart and McDonald’s have the most workers on food stamps and Medicaid, new study shows

 The story is partially about minimum wage, too, which at $7.25 federally, has fallen well below the amount it used to be, when adjusted for inflation.

-“Wages at the bottom and middle of the income spectrum have been essentially flat since the late 1970s,” said Ken Jacobs, chairperson of U.C.
-Berkeley’s Labor Center and an co-author of both of the Berkeley reports.
+“Wages at the bottom and middle of the income spectrum have been essentially flat since the late 1970s,” said Ken Jacobs, chairperson of UC Berkeley’s Labor Center and a co-author of both of the Berkeley reports.
 “As productivity has increased, pay has stayed very low and again our federal minimum wage is well below where it would have been if it kept up with inflation and very far where it would have been if it kept up with productivity growth.
 So many families earn too little to get by on what they earn from their jobs.”

 There is a growing conversation about improving the plight and pay of low-wage workers, as the push for a $15 minimum wage increasingly finds support in unlikely corners, like the state of Florida, which just approved a ballot measure to raise the minimum wage, as well as the incoming Biden administration.